-EMILY MARDEN is counsel in Sidley’s Food and Drug Regulatory group.
-Emily trained in the life sciences, and has a deep understanding of the emerging science shaping therapeutic products, agriculture, foods and dietary supplements.
+EMILY MARDEN is trained in the life sciences, and has a deep understanding of the emerging science shaping therapeutic products, agriculture, foods and dietary supplements.
 Emily’s practice focuses on regulatory and strategic questions at the cutting edge, including:

 - Complex Drugs and Biological Products: approval and competitive issues associated with complex drugs (e.g., non-biological complex drugs, peptides) and biological products

-- Regulatory Exclusivity: regulatory and strategic issues associated with Hatch-Waxman (New Chemical Entity, New Clinical Study, 180-day) and other (Paediatric, Biological Product) exclusivities; and
+- Regulatory Exclusivity: regulatory and strategic issues associated with Hatch-Waxman (New Chemical Entity, New Clinical Study, 180-day) and other (Orphan, Paediatric, Biological Product) exclusivities; and

-In addition to her regulatory practice, Emily directs research on genomics and innovation in agriculture and medicine at the University of British Columbia and teaches there in the Faculty of Law.
-Her current research focuses on the intersection of legal frameworks governing access and use of genetic resources with research.
-She also publishes and speaks widely on interrelated issues of policy, regulation and innovation.
-Emily received degrees in Biology and the History of Science from Harvard University and she received her J.D. from the New York University School of Law.
+In addition to her regulatory practice, Emily is an Adjunct Professor of Law at New York University School of Law, where she co-teaches Food and Drug Law and Policy.
+She has also led research projects on genomics and innovation in agriculture at The University of British Columbia and publishes and speaks widely on interrelated issues of policy, regulation, and innovation.
+Emily received degrees in Biology and the History of Science from Harvard University and University of Cambridge, and she received her J.D. from New York University School of Law.